yangsec888/www_wmap/Readme.md

 ### To Dos

- - Package this up into a docker container
+ - Package this up into a docker containers
  - Write (integration, deployment) tests
  - Enhance performance (squeeze the next bit out of cpu / network IO )
  - Upgrade to Rails 6.x